Brad Ausmus: Defense

 Ausmus led the league again in a league-leading 138 games caught with a .998 fielding percentage (the fifth-best of any catcher ever at the time) and a 7.94 range factor, with a league-leading 929 putouts and only one passed ball, and won his third Gold Glove in 2006.
 That year he caught the second-most games ever by a catcher at the age of 37—only Bob Boone, with 147 games, caught more at that age.

 He made his franchise-record eighth Opening Day start at catcher for the Astros in 2007, breaking a tie with Alan Ashby.
 On July 22 of that year, Ausmus passed Gary Carter to move into sole possession of second place in major league career putouts by a catcher.
 In addition, he passed Ted Simmons that day to take sole possession of 12th place all-time on the games caught list, with 1,772.
 In 2007, he had the second-best fielding percentage (.995) and range factor (8.04) of all catchers in the NL, while being charged with only two passed balls.

 In 2008, the Astros named Ausmus as an "emergency infielder."
 In April, he played second base in the ninth inning of a game, and later in the season he played first base and third base.
 In 2005, he even played an inning at shortstop.
 Through 2008, Ausmus ranked ninth all-time in games caught (1,887) and starts at catcher (1,720).

 Ausmus's 1,141 games at catcher in that decade ranked second in the majors.
-As of July 12, 2009, he was third all-time among catchers in fielding percentage.

 Among active catchers with at least 600 games played, he finished the 2009 season ranked tied for fourth with a .994 career fielding percentage behind Mike Redmond (.996), Joe Mauer (.996), and A. J. Pierzynski (.995).

-Ausmus finished his career in 2010 ranked third in major league history with 12,839 putouts as a catcher, trailing only Iván Rodríguez and Jason Kendall, seventh in games caught with 1,938, and 10th in both range factor/game (7.12) and fielding percentage (.994).
-For his career, he threw out 30.2% of potential basestealers.
+Ausmus finished his career in 2010 ranked third in major league history with 12,839 putouts as a catcher, trailing only Iván Rodríguez and Jason Kendall (all three have since been passed by Yadier Molina), seventh in games caught with 1,938, and tenth in both range factor/game (7.12) and fielding percentage (.994).
+For his career, he threw out 30.2% of potential base stealers.

-Managerial and special assistant career
+Post-playing career

 San Diego Padres (2011–13)

 In 2011, Ausmus was named field executive of the San Diego Padres.
 Ausmus held that position until the 2013 season, when he departed to become the manager of the Detroit Tigers.